AdorableJiang/libtorch_test/README.md

 or

-* following the instruction of [INSTALLING C++ DISTRIBUTIONS OF PYTORCH](https://pytorch.org/cppdocs/installing.html) to download a LibTorch ZIP archive.
+* following the instruction of [INSTALLING C++ DISTRIBUTIONS OF PYTORCH](https://pytorch.org/cppdocs/installing.html) to download a LibTorch ZIP archive,

-You can use this program by first clone this repo and
+you can use this program to verify your LibTorch installation.

+Clone this repo and

     cd <root-of-LibTorch_test>
     mkdir -p build && cd build